mlpack/ensmallen/doc/optimizers.md

  * `FrankWolfe<`_`LinearConstrSolverType, UpdateRuleType`_`>(`_`linearConstrSolver, updateRule, maxIterations, tolerance`_`)`

 The _`LinearConstrSolverType`_ template parameter specifies the constraint domain D for the problem.
-The `ConstrLpBallSolver` and `ConstrStructGroupSolver<GroupLpBall>` classes are available for use; the former restricts D to the unit ball of the specified l-p norm.
+The `ConstrLpBallSolver` (itself a class template, `ConstrLpBallSolver<T>`, change `T` if a different matrix type is required) and `ConstrStructGroupSolver<GroupLpBall>` classes are available for use; the former restricts D to the unit ball of the specified l-p norm.
 Other constraint types may be implemented as a class with the same method signatures as either of the existing classes.

 The _`UpdateRuleType`_ template parameter specifies the update rule used by the optimizer.
 The `UpdateClassic` and `UpdateLineSearch` classes are available for